kumahq/kuma/docs/madr/decisions/009-tracing-policy.md

 A backend defines where traces are sent, the _provider_.
 For `TrafficTrace`, it also contains the sampling rates settings.
 The `TrafficTrace` resource references these backends and contains no configuration of its own.

-The proposed `Tracing` policy follows the decisions about backends as laid out in [the MADR for `MeshAccessLog`](docs/madr/decisions/009-tracing-policy.md#backends).
-This means creating a new `TracingBackend` resource and allowing inline backend definitions.
+The proposed `MeshTrace` policy follows the decisions about backends as laid out in [the MADR for `MeshAccessLog`](docs/madr/decisions/009-tracing-policy.md#backends).
+This means creating a new `MeshTraceBackend` resource and allowing inline backend definitions.

-However, we propose moving configuring sampling and tag configuration from the backend (the `TrafficTrace` status quo) to the `Tracing` resource.
+However, we propose moving configuring sampling and tag configuration from the backend (the `TrafficTrace` status quo) to the `MeshTrace` resource.
-Backends can contain the same settings but they can be set or overriden in specific `Tracing` resources.
+Backends can contain the same settings but they can be set or overriden in specific `MeshTrace` resources.

 We continue to support Zipkin and Datadog:

 ```
 apiVersion: kuma.io/v1alpha1
-kind: TracingBackend
+kind: MeshTraceBackend
 metadata:
  name: jaeger
 spec: